jbosstools/jbosstools-server/README.md

 To build _Server Tools_ requires specific versions of Java (1.6+) and +Maven (3.1+).
 See this [link](https://github.com/jbosstools/jbosstools-devdoc/blob/master/building/readme.md) for more information on how to setup, run and configure build.

+Running unit tests and integration tests for Server Tools requires pointing to your java 7 path.
+This can be done as shown below:

-This command will run the build:
+This command will run the build, including tests and integration tests:

+    $ mvn clean verify -Djbosstools.test.jre.7=/your/path/to/jre7

+If you want to run the build and run unit tests, but not integration tests, you can run:

-    $ mvn clean verify
+    $ mvn clean verify -DskipITests -Djbosstools.test.jre.7=/your/path/to/jre7

-If you just want to check if things compiles/builds you can run:
+If you just want to check if things compile/build, and run no tests at all, you can run:

     $ mvn clean verify -DskipTests

 But *do not* push changes without having the new and existing unit tests pass!